 A Russian government-affiliated troll farm called Internet Research Agency bought a Black Lives Matter ad on Facebook targeting Ferguson and Baltimore, reports CNN, with "the apparent goal of the Russian buyers to amplify political discord and fuel an atmosphere of incivility and chaos." — Read the rest

 Joe Menn at Reuters reports that Facebook is pitching in an initial $500,000 in seed funding to launch a nonprofit that will work to protect American political parties, voting systems and information providers from malicious attacks by hackers and foreign nation-states. — Read the rest

 Yahoo email accounts were scanned by the company on behalf of U.S. intelligence services from last year.
 This represents the first example of a U.S. service provider providing complete access to "all arriving messages," reports Reuters.

 It is not known what information intelligence officials were looking for, only that they wanted Yahoo to search for a set of characters.
-That could mean a phrase in an email or an attachment, said the sources, who did not want to be identified.

 In 2015, Yahoo CEO Marissa Meyer ordered the company's engineers to build a tool that scanned Yahoo Mail messages in realtime for "characters" of interest to a US security agency, either the FBI or the NSA.